Rohit991371/domain-tech-stack-enrichment-pipeline/docs/design_doc.md

 ## 6. v2: the agentic autopilot layer

-Section 5 ended by naming this exact gap as a strong v2 candidate, and it turned out to be the actual next request: after reviewing v1, Suresh asked for the pipeline to "run on autopilot mode, fully agentic driven instead of deterministic legacy way of running things."
+Section 5 ended by naming this exact gap as a strong v2 candidate, and now the pipeline needs to "run on autopilot mode, fully agentic driven instead of deterministic legacy way of running things."

 **First pass at this request was wrong, and worth naming.** My first